QuixoticSL/JS-Allonge/NOTES.md

 - Each component is a value, and the components can be put together into a single object or encapsulated with a closure.
 - Another practice that many people consider fundamental is to extend an implementation.
 Meaning, they wish to define a new data structure in terms of adding new operations and semantics to an existing data structure.
 - Encapsulation and Extension exist in a natural state of tension.
 A program with elaborate encapsulation resists breakage but can also be difficult to refactor in other ways.
 Be mindful of when it’s best to Compose and when it’s best to Extend.

+### December 3rd ###
+- Closures couple functions to environments, and that makes them very elegant in the small, and very handy for making opaque data structures.
+Alas, their strength in the small is their weakness in the large.
+When you’re trying to make reusable components, this coupling is sometimes a hindrance.
+- Any time we must do the same repetitive thing over and over and over again, we industrial humans try to build a machine to do it for us.
+JavaScript is one such machine.
+When we write a function expression using the compact method syntax (or use the `function` keyword instead of the fat arrow), and then invoke that function using `.` notation, JavaScript binds the “receiver” of a “method invocation” to the special name `this`.
+- Now we are relying on JavaScript to set the value of `this` whenever we invoke one of these functions using the `.` or `[` and `]` operators.
+- Every time you invoke a function that is a member of an object, JavaScript binds that object to the name `this` in the environment of the function just as if it was an argument.
+- Being able to copy objects is an example of a larger concern: Being able to share functions between objects.
+That’s how classes work.
+That’s how extending objects works.
+Being able to share functions means being able to compose and reuse functionality.
+- Closures tightly couple functions to the environments where they are created limiting their flexibility.
+Using `this` alleviates the coupling.